swch/slate/source/includes/_rest.md

 ### Description

-Create a account and return the created object.
+Create an account and return the created object.

 ### Body parameters